sharktacos/BrushedShading/docs/triPref.md

 **Scale**

-Controls the scale of the texture map.
+Ganged slider controlling the scale of the projected texture map equally across each XYZ axis.

 **Pref**